adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 - 저가의 키넥트등의 보급으로 Depth 정보 사용이 주목 받고 있다. `The use of depth information has gained attention, thanks to the appearance of cheap sensors such as the one inKinect, which provides a dense depth map registered with an RGB image (RGB-D). `

-However, the sensor of Kinect has amaximum range of approximately 4 m and is not very reliablein outdoor scenes, thus having limited applicability for objectsdetection in on-board sequences.
+However, the sensor of Kinect has a maximum range of approximately 4 m and is not very reliable in outdoor scenes, thus having limited applicability for objects detection in on-board sequences.

 On the other hand, lightdetection and ranging (LIDAR) sensors such as the VelodyneHDL-64E have a maximum range of up to 50 m and areappropriate for outdoor scenarios.